PlanScore/PlanScore/planscore/website/models/data/2021A/README.md

 - <var style="font-family:serif">β<sub>s(i)</sub></var> and <var style="font-family:serif">β<sub>c(i)</sub></var> are matrices of coefficients for the state and election cycle, respectively, of district election <var style="font-family:serif">i</var>
 - <var style="font-family:serif">σ<sub>y</sub></var> is the residual population-level error term

 The model includes two covariates: 1) the two-party district-level Democratic presidential vote share, averaged across 2012 and 2016 and centered around its global mean; 2) the incumbency status in district election *i*, coded -1 for Republican, 0 for open, and 1 for Democratic.
-The model allows the slope for each–as well as the corresponding intercept– to vary across both states and election cycles.
+The model allows the slope for each—as well as the corresponding intercept—to vary across both states and election cycles.
 Chambers accounted for minimal variation in an ANOVA test, so state legislative and congressional results were modeled together as emerging from a common distribution.

-When generating predictions, PlanScore assumes an average election year for the 2012- 2018 period (*β<sub>c</sub>* = 0), but otherwise draws from the posterior distribution of model param- eters for means and probabilities.
+When generating predictions, PlanScore assumes an average election year for the 2012-2020 period (*β<sub>c</sub>* = 0), but otherwise draws from the posterior distribution of model parameters for means and probabilities.

 <table>
     <caption>Table 1: PlanScore prediction model results</caption>